laustindasauce/BOTS-FFL/README.md

 ## Notes
 This would be much easier using Vue because I could do this exact webpage with a fraction of the HTML code.
 It's honestly ridiculous how long the HTML script is.
 But, I'm in way to deep to convert it to Vue.
 So here we are..
+* Should add Sleeper's trending players section
+    * Could have top 10 added/dropped 24 hours and weekly

 #### Checkout [BOTS FFL](https://twitter.com/BOTSFFL) twitter profile :smiley: